‘Shame’ and ‘helplessness’: A Russian citizen’s view of the attack on Ukraine - NewsBreak

 I largely didn’t edit his words, just cleaned up the spelling.
 His use of the word “variants” was idiomatic.
 He really meant “choose your words,” but the meaning was clear: Call it what you wish, but this is a difficult situation that everyone understands and can’t really change.

-“People are quite depressed, I must say,” he wrote, “or maybe it’s just so-called learned helplessness.”Local school using Ukraine crisis as teaching tool
+“People are quite depressed, I must say,” he wrote, “or maybe it’s just so-called learned helplessness.”With US troops deployed, the mission at home intensifies

 Helplessness seems a universal feeling right now.
 We can’t in any way do anything meaningful to stop the onslaught of troops we watch on newscasts, nor can we do much to head off the spiraling effects that will reach around the globe and affect our daily lives.